Lodha Group

-Lodha or Macrotech Developers (formerly known as Lodha Developers) is an Indian multinational real estate company headquartered in Mumbai, India.
+Lodha or Lodha Developers Limited (formerly known as Macrotech Developers Limited) is an Indian multinational real estate company and construction company headquartered in Mumbai.
 It was founded in 1980 by Mangal Prabhat Lodha.
-It has developed residential and commercial properties in Mumbai, Thane, Hyderabad, Pune and London.
-Some of its notable projects include Lodha Altamount, The World Towers, Lodha Bellissimo, Trump Tower Mumbai and Lodha Park.
-The company is also credited for developing Palava, an integrated smart city near Mumbai.
+It has developed residential and commercial properties in Mumbai, Thane, Hyderabad, Pune, Bengaluru and London.

+Some of its notable projects include Lodha Altamount, Lodha World Towers, Lodha Bellissimo, Trump Tower Mumbai and Lodha Park.
+The company is also credited for developing Palava, an integrated smart city in Dombivali near Mumbai.
 The company was listed as Macrotech Developers on 19 April 2021.
+Macrotech Developers Limited was renamed Lodha Developers Limited on 16 June 2025.

 History

 Lodha Group was established by 1980 by Mangal Lodha, a businessman and politician, who serves as Member of Legislative Assembly.